Asthma Treatment and Action Plan

 Long-term control medicines

-Your doctor may prescribe medicines to take daily to help prevent asthma attacks and control symptoms.
+Your healthcare provider may prescribe controller medicines to take daily to help prevent asthma attacks and control symptoms:

 - Corticosteroids (steroid hormone medicines) reduce inflammation in the body.
 They may be taken as a pill or inhaled.
 The pill form can have more serious side effects than the inhaled form.
 Over time, high doses can raise your risk of cataracts (clouding of the eye) or osteoporosis.
-Osteoporosis makes your bones more likely to break.
 Common side effects from inhaled corticosteroids include a hoarse voice or a mouth infection called thrush.

-- Biologic medicines may be prescribed for severe asthma.
-These include medicines such as benralizumab that are injected into a vein or below the skin.
+- Biologic medicines, such as benralizumab, may help with asthma that is difficult to control.
+These medicines are injected into a vein or below the skin.

 - Leukotriene modifiers reduce swelling and keep your airways open.
-Your doctor may prescribe these pills alone or with steroid medicine.
+Your provider may prescribe these pills alone or with steroid medicine.

 - Inhaled mast cell stabilizers, such as cromolyn, help prevent swelling in your airways when you are around allergens or other asthma triggers.